 The Stamford Campus offers a variety of residential housing.
 Visit the Residential Life Stamford Campus Housing page for information and room rates.

-Complete the Free Application for Federal Student Aid (FAFSA) between October 1 and UConn’s priority filing deadline of March 1 for maximum aid consideration.
+Complete the Free Application for Federal Student Aid (FAFSA) between October 1 and UConn’s on-time deadline of February 15 for maximum aid consideration.
 Financial aid packages are awarded based on eligibility and typically include a combination of funds from several programs and sources.
 For details, visit the Office of Student Financial Aid Services or call 860-486-2819.

 The University of Connecticut is proud to offer a number of renewable merit scholarships for both in-state and out-of-state students with a record of high academic achievement and leadership.
 Students participating in the Guaranteed Admission Program also have a unique opportunity available through the President-to-President Scholarship.
 Incoming freshmen are automatically considered for most merit scholarships administered by the University of Connecticut with the exception of the Nutmeg and Day of Pride scholarships, which require a school counselor nomination.
 UConn Promise Grants are reserved for Hartford and New Haven Promise Scholars.

-In addition, specific scholarships are available to students enrolling at UConn Stamford campus through the generous support of corporations and private donors.
-These include the Bank of America Scholarship, General Re Scholarship, Stamford 460 Scholarship, and others.
+Specific scholarships are available to students enrolling at UConn Stamford campus through the generous support of corporations and private donors.
+These include the Bank of America Scholarship, General Re Scholarship, the 460 Scholarship, and others.
 Applications are accepted every spring, for awards that begin the following semester.
 Awards can range from $100 to $3,000.
 To see the full list of UConn Stamford scholarships and criteria, and to apply, click here.

 Other Scholarships and Aid

 The Office of National Scholarships recruits and mentors high achieving students to compete for prestigious national and international awards.